 - The Bottom Line

-I like to think that the need for money is triggered by a similar societal characteristic that triggers the need for law.
+I like to think that the need for money is associated with the need for law.

-Both of these human-made concepts appear when a uni-individual society evolves into a multi-individual society.
+Both of these human-made concepts appear once a society with only one person (uni-individual society) evolves into a society with several people.

 Let’s take an example.

 Imagine a hermit on an island.
-The hermit, by definition, lives alone.
+The hermit lives alone.

 He built his house by himself, feeds himself by himself, dresses by himself, and entertains himself…by himself.